Highgate Cemetery: Notable West Side interments

-East Cemetery
+East Side

-Many famous or prominent people are buried on this side of Highgate cemetery; the most famous of which is arguably that of Karl Marx, whose tomb was the site of attempted bombings on 2 September 1965 and in 1970.
-The tomb of Karl Marx is a Grade I listed building for reasons of historical importance.
-Fireman's corner is a monument erected in the East Cemetery by widows and orphans of members of the London Fire Brigade in 1934.
+Many famous or prominent people are buried on this side of Highgate cemetery; the most famous of which is perhaps that of Karl Marx, whose tomb was the site of attempted bombings on 2 September 1965 and in 1970.
+The tomb of Karl Marx is also a Grade I listed building for reasons of historical importance.
+Fireman's corner is a monument erected in the East side by widows and orphans of members of the London Fire Brigade in 1934.
 There are 97 firemen buried here.
 The monument is cared for by the Brigade's Welfare Section.